avcton/avcton.github.io/content/Literature/NLP/Perplexity.md

 ---
 title: Perplexity
 date: 2024-02-06T18:08:55Z
-lastmod: 2024-02-12T18:21:22Z
+lastmod: 2024-06-15T19:26:22Z
-publish: true
 ---

+# Perplexity

-> Perplexity is an intrinsic measure used to evaluate the performance of a language model in NLP.
-> It quantifies how well a language model predicts a sample or a sequence of words.
+> Perplexity is an intrinsic measure used to evaluate the performance of a language model in natural language processing (NLP).
+It quantifies how well a language model predicts a sample or a sequence of words.

 Lower perplexity values indicate better performance, meaning the model provides more accurate predictions.